ar-puuk/ar-puuk/README.md

 # 💫 About Me:
 - 🔭 I’m interested in Geospatial Data Analysis and Transportation.<br>
-- 🌱 I’m currently studying Master of City & Regional Planning at the University of Utah.<br>
+- 🌱 I’m a Master of City & Regional Planning graduate from the University of Utah.<br>
+- 🚗 I’m currently working as a Transportation Analyst at Metro Analytics based in Atlanta, GA.<br>
 - 🤝 I’m interested in learning R, Python, and SQL.<br>
 - 👯 I’m looking to collaborate on Transportation Data Analysis.<br>
 - 🌐 Please visit [bhandaripukar.com.np](https://bhandaripukar.com.np) to view my full portfolio.<br>